JetBrains/intellij-sdk-docs/run_configurations.md

 ---

-# Purpose

-A run configuration provides the user with the possibility to run a certain type of external process (script, application server etc.) from within the IDE.
-You can provide UI for the user to specify execution options, as well as the possibility to create run configuration based on a specific location in the source code.
+Run configurations allow users to run a certain type of external processes from within the IDE, i.e a script, an application, a server, etc.
+You can provide UI for the user to specify execution options, as well as an option to create run configuration based on a specific location in the source code.

-In this document, we'll start with explaining the core concepts used by the run configuration API and then will proceed to look at the sequence of steps required to implement a typical run configuration.

-# High-level
+# Architectural overview

 ![Architecture](img/run_configurations/classes.png)

-We can separate all entities roughly into two parts *  run configuration management (creation; persistence; modification etc) and execution.
+We can separate all entities into two parts:

+*  Run configuration management (creation; persistence; modification etc)
+*  Execution.

 # Management